flexera-public/policy_templates/cost/aws/rds_instance_cloudwatch_utilization/README.md

 - This policy identifies all RDS instances reporting performance metrics to CloudWatch whose CPU utilization is below the thresholds set in the **Average used CPU % - Downsize Threshold** and **Average used CPU % - Upsize Threshold** parameters.
 - The **Exclusion Tag Key:Value** parameter is a string value.
 Supply the Tag Key & Value.
 If the exclusion tag is used on an RDS Instance, that Instance is presumed to be exempt from this policy.
+- The rightsizing escalation can be automated, executed after approval, or skipped.
+- After the policy escalation has executed the [ModifyDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html) method on the recommended resources, the RDS Instance will continue to use its original Instance Class until the next Maintenance Window set on the RDS Instance in AWS.
+During the next Maintenance Window, the pending Instance Class change will take effect.

 #### Input Parameters